 New this year!
 Join us as we say farewell to summer’s gardens and welcome the plants of fall.
-We will be displaying and tasting Monticello’s bounty of fruits and vegetables from our farm and gardens and enjoying special presentations by Monticello’s Curator of Plants Peggy Cornett and Monticello’s Beekeepers Paul Legrand and Leslie Bouterie.
-Shop our full plant palette and help us to ring in the harvest season culminating in our 14th annual Heritage Harvest Festival on October 3.
+Taste Monticello’s bounty of fruits and vegetables from our farm and gardens and shop our full plant palette as we ring in the harvest season culminating in our 14th annual Heritage Harvest Festival on October 3.

 9 AM - 2 PM, Jefferson’s Tufton Farm · FREE; no registration required.
 GPS Address: 1293 Tufton Farm, Charlottesville, VA